 So there's the fracture.
 This is a pretty simple split.
 So I'm - I think our plan today is just going to be to clamp it and pin it, and then we're going try to ignore it.
 See now, as long as you have compression with your clamp when you put your screws in, it'll maintain that compression.
 Other people would use independent lag screws, but I don't.
 I think for this - for this type of situation, I don't think it's needed.

 You’ve got to get rid of that.
 It's not going to be good for the knee to have that there.
 It's just a little bit of a trochlea.

 The nerve tissue's down there, so you just got to be a little bit careful of that, and you see - you can see all the way across, down into the notch, which is completely nondisplaced.
 See that?
 So this has a split, but it's really not displaced, and the cartilage is in fact intact over the fracture.
-So I think this is - it'll be nearly be enough to squeeze it there.
+So I think this is - it'll merely be enough to squeeze it there.

-Alright, no, this will be fine.
+Alright, no, this could be fine.

 Alright, do you have the pad?